edwinruan/Todo-List/README.md

 The project is organized as detailed as below:

-#### Model Class and DB related:
+####  DB management:
-* SQLiteDBManager:
+* TodoDBManager:
-  represents the Data Base (DB) manager class to create a DB instance and start DB connection.
+  represents the Data Base (DB) manager class to create a DB instance, start DB connection and insert/delete/update, etc.
 * TodoDataHelper:
-  supports DB functionality, such as create a table, insert an item, delete an item, select all items.
+  supports basic DB functionality, such as create a table, insert an item, delete an item, update an item and select all items.
+#### Model Class:
 * TodoDataModel:
   represent the todo data model, includes todoObject id, name, created date.